-A Google patent granted last week describes how the indexes at different Google data centers may contain pages that are indexed and classified as global, and pages that are indexed and classified as regional.
+A Google patent granted last week describes how the indexes at different Google data centers may contain pages that are indexed and classified as global and pages that are indexed and classified as regional.
 Last summer, I wrote about how Google may predict which data center might provide the best results for a query.
-Google was also granted a number of patents last August that provided some insights into how Google’s Planet Scale Distributed Storage of Data may work.
+Google was also granted many patents last August that provided some insights into how Google’s Planet Scale Distributed Storage of Data may work.

 Those patents from last summer give us an intriguing but incomplete look at the pages contained in Google’s data centers.
 The newly granted patent appears to fill in some significant gaps.
-Imagine that each data center might contain some unique pages and content that’s regional in nature, and some content that might be replicated across more than one data center that’s global in nature.
-The global content could potentially take up between 50% and 75% of storage area on each data center.
+Imagine that each data center might contain some unique pages and content that’s regional and some content that might be replicated across more than one data center that’s global.
+The global content could potentially take up between 50% and 75% of the storage area on each data center.

 Chances are that many or most queries performed by searchers may be sent to the data center nearest them to be responded to, but they don’t have to be, as discussed in the prediction patent that I linked to in the first paragraph.

 It’s also possible that a query in Chinese sent to a US data center may be re-routed to a Chinese data center, or it could be processed by both the US and a Chinese data center.
 It appears that a choice has been made that instead of trying to replicate Google’s index everywhere, that it makes more sense to try to use a machine training approach to try to include regional content closest to where it might be needed most often.

 This approach does provide some interesting and peculiar results, though.
 If I search at Google, in traditional Chinese characters for an auto mechanic while in Virginia, it looks like I might be getting results from China, even though I might be better off getting information about local car repair places near me in Virginia.
 Note that the location setting in the left sidebar in the image below is set at “Warrenton, Virginia.”